guillep/pharo-string-interpolation/README.md

 From that moment on, you can use interpolated strings on any instance side method.

-## Next Steps
+## Questions and Next Steps

-- Getting syntax highlighting inside interpolated strings
+ - How can I escape the `{}` characters in my string?
+You can escape them with the `\` character.
+E.g., `\{`
+ - Can I use these and the `format:` methods on String?
+Right now they are not compatible, since they use the same syntax.
+ - Next Step: Get other tools aware of the interpolation transformation (syntax highlighter, critics...)
-- making string interpolation available for global scopes (such as class sides, playgrounds...)
+ - Next Step: making string interpolation available for global scopes (such as class sides, playgrounds...)